Azure/azure-sdk-for-java/sdk/digitaltwins/azure-digitaltwins-core/API design.md

      * @param digitalTwinId The Id of the source digital twin.
      * @param relationshipId The Id of the relationship to be updated.
      * @param relationshipUpdateOperations The application/json-patch+json operations to be performed on the specified digital twin's relationship.
-     * @param options The optional settings for this request (ifMatch param).
+     * @param options The optional settings for this request.
      * @return An empty response.
      */
     @ServiceMethod(returns = ReturnType.SINGLE)